TravLord/CMS_CodeSummary/README.md

 ## This project was composed and consisted of the following:

 - Theatre Vertigo web app build.
 They are a portland based theatre company.
-- Web app was a CMS (content management system) for easy updates to their database without needing to have a tech background.
+- Web app was a CMS (content management system) for easy updates to their database without user needing to have a tech background.
-- 2 week sprint with 5 other developers
+- 2 week sprint with 5+ other developers.
-- Azure Devops for project managment
+- Azure Devops for project managment.
-- Discord for team communication
+- Discord for team communication.
 - 10 daily stand up meetings and 2 code retrospectives with other devs and project leader.
-- Using Visual Studio with ASP.NET framework, C#, HTML , Razor, CSS with bootstrap and font awesome icons, personal style sheets and javascript.
+- Using Visual Studio with ASP.NET framework, C#, JavaScript, HTML, Razor, CSS with bootstrap, font awesome icons, personal style sheets, and built it asset stylesheets.
-- Database: SQL server Code first ADO.NET entity data model.
+- Database: SQL server Code first ADO.NET Entity Framework.
-- Utilized Azure DevOps for project structure and git for source control.

 ### User Story 1.  *Create text helper method*
 - I was tasked with the assignment to create a method that can limit the amount of characters in a word and truncate the end characters with elipsis (...)
 (Code snippet below)